Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Optimal individual investment decision

-The biogas producer has a total gas production capacity $K_g$ ( expressed in m$^3$), whose hourly output is equal to $bK_g\cdot 1h$ (where $b>0$ is the conversion factor MW/m$^3$), which is sold in the market at the gas spot price $(P^p(t))_{t \geq 0}$ (expressed in \euro $ /MWh$).
-This price evolves according to a geometric Brownian motion with initial value $p$ as
+The biogas producer has a total gas production capacity $K_g$ (in m$^3$), with an hourly output of $b K_g$, where $b>0$ is the MW/m$^3$ conversion factor.
+The producer sells this gas at the spot market price $(P^p(t))_{t \geq 0}$ (in \euro $/$MWh), which follows a geometric Brownian motion with initial value $p$: